carbon-language/carbon-lang/llvm/docs/CMake.rst

   Define the maximum number of concurrent link jobs.

 **LLVM_BUILD_DOCS**:BOOL
-  Enables all enabled documentation targets (i.e. Doxgyen and Sphinx targets) to be built as part of the normal build.
+  Adds all *enabled* documentation targets (i.e. Doxgyen and Sphinx targets) as dependencies of the default build targets.
+This results in all of the (enabled) documentation targets being as part of a normal build.
 If the ``install`` target is run then this also enables all built documentation targets to be installed.
 Defaults to OFF.
+To enable a particular documentation target, see see LLVM_ENABLE_SPHINX and LLVM_ENABLE_DOXYGEN.

 **LLVM_ENABLE_DOXYGEN**:BOOL
   Enables the generation of browsable HTML documentation using doxygen.